slim-template/slim/README.md

 #### Add content to a tag

     # Either start on the same line as the tag

     body
       h1 id="headline" Welcome to my site.

     # Or nest it.  __Note:__ Must use a pipe or a backtick (followed by a space) to escape processing

     body
       h1 id="headline"
         | Welcome to my site.

 #### Add content to a tag with code

     # Can make the call on the same line

     body
       h1 id="headline" = page_headline

     # Or nest it.

     body
       h1 id="headline"
         = page_headline

 #### Shortcut form for `id` and `class` attributes

     # Similarly to Haml, you can specify the `id` and `class`
     # attributes in the following shortcut form
     # Note: the shortcut form does not evaluate ruby code

     body
       h1#headline
         = page_headline
       h2#tagline.small.tagline
         = page_tagline
       .content
         = show_content

     # this is the same as

     body
       h1 id="headline"
         = page_headline
       h2 id="tagline" class="small tagline"
         = page_tagline
       div class="content"
         = show_content

 #### Set an attribute's value with a method?

     # Just use standard Ruby interpolation.

     body
       table
         - for user in users do
           tr id="user_#{user.id}"

 #### Escape the escaping?

     # Just use a double equal sign

     body
       h1 id="headline"
         == page_headline

 #### Treat multiple lines of code as text that should bypass parsing.

     # Use a backtick to start the escape.
 Each following line that is
     # indented greater than the backtick is copied over.

     body
       p
         |
           This is a test of the text block.

     # The parsed result of the above:

     <body><p>This is a test of the text block.</p></body>

     # The left margin is set at the indent of the backtick + one space.
     # Any additional spaces will be copied over.

     body
       p
         |
           This line is on the left margin.
           This line will have one space in front of it.
           This line will have two spaces in front of it.
           And so on...

+#### Ruby code comments?

+    # Use a forward slash for ruby code comments

+    body
+      p
+        / This line won't get displayed.
+        / Neither does this line.

+    # The parsed result of the above:

+    <body><p></p></body>

 ### Things to know: